Three Seats for the 26th

 Three Seats for the 26th (Trois places pour le 26) is a 1988 French romantic musical film, written and directed by Jacques Demy to music by Michel Legrand.
 Set in Marseille, it shows the singer and actor Yves Montand returning to the city where he grew up and looking up old friends, including his first love Mylène, who had been a prostitute and is now the wife of a jailed baron.
-The purpose of his visit is to rehearse a stage musical based on his life, where he falls in love with the female lead named Marion, the daughter Mylène had after they parted.
+The purpose of his visit is to rehearse a stage musical based on his life, where he falls in love with the female lead named Marion.
 It was Demy's last picture.

 Plot

-The film opens with the famous singer and actor Yves Montand arriving in Marseille, where he grew up, to rehearse a new musical based on his life.
-From his years as an unknown, including the loss of his first great love, the show moves on to his artistic and amorous links with great stars like Édith Piaf and Marilyn Monroe.
+Famous singer and actor Yves Montand arrives in Marseille, where he grew up, to rehearse a new musical based on his life.
+From his years as an unknown, including the loss of his first great love, the show moves on to his artistic and amorous links with stars like Édith Piaf and Marilyn Monroe.

 In his free time, he looks up old friends, hoping in particular to find Mylène, his first love who worked as a prostitute.
 At his hotel, a card is left by Baroness de Lambert, who asks to see him.
 While in his dressing room, he is entranced by a fan called Marion, who asks him for three seats on the 26th so that she and the two girls she works with can attend the sold-out opening night.
 Though trained in acting, song and dance, she works in a perfume shop.

 When the leading lady has to leave the cast because of pregnancy, Marion volunteers and is hired.
 When Yves rings up the mysterious baroness, he recognises from her voice that she is Mylène and the two have a tender reunion in the bar where they first met.
 She is living with the daughter she had after they parted but will lose her home as her husband has been sent to prison for five years.

 The opening is a great success, and the show is booked to run in Paris.
-Marion spends the night with Yves and, as they talk about each other's lives over breakfast, she realises that she is his daughter.
-Unshaken in her love for him, she goes home to get her mother.
-The two women he has loved most in his life then join Yves on the train to Paris.
+Yves and Marion celebrate with a kiss, and the two have sex and spend the night together.
+As they talk about each other's lives over breakfast, she realises Yves' descriptions of his former lover matches her own mother, and realizes that she is his daughter.
+Unshaken in her love for him, she goes home to get her mother, who is Mylène.
+Yves is stunned to see Marion arriving with Mylène, whom she reveals is her mother, and realizes Marion is his daughter.
+Now a complete family happily reunited, Yves, Mylène, and Marion leave to board the train to Paris.